Types of chocolate

-Chocolate most commonly comes in dark, milk and white varieties, with cocoa solids contributing to the brown coloration.
+Chocolate most commonly comes in dark, milk and white varieties, with chocolate liquor contributing to the brown coloration.

 Chocolate is a food made from roasted and ground cocoa beans mixed with fat (e.g. cocoa butter) and powdered sugar to produce a solid confectionery.
 There are several types of chocolate, classified primarily according to the proportion of cocoa and fat content used in a particular formulation.